Mon Bole Priya Priya

 Mon Bole Priya Priya is a 2011 Bengali film directed by Milan Bhowmik.
 This is a romantic film.
 According to director Milan Bhowmik– "It’s a love story on the extremes that true love can push one to."
+The movie was a remake of 2008 Tamil-language film Kadhalil Vizhunthen.

 Plot

-Arjun (Raaj) travels to the city to seek admission in a college.
-Rich girl Priya (Pamela) is gifted a car without brakes by her uncle.
+Arjun travels to the city to seek admission in a college.
+Rich girl Priya is gifted a car without brakes by her uncle.
 Priya runs over Arjun and he loses his memory.
 Priya feels sorry for Arjun and romance begins to brew between the two.
 Ashish Vidyarthi plays the role of a good cop.